Constants by other means

 };

-The following is an example of an enum constant with a numerical value.
+Here's an example of an enum constant with a specified value.

-If a numerical value is omitted, the first name is set to 0 and subsequent names are incremented by 1.
+If values are omitted, the first name is assigned a value of 0, and subsequent names are incremented by 1.

-In the example above, the numbers are assigned in the order 0, 1, 5, 6, 7, 9, and so on, starting from the top.
+In the example above, the numbers are assigned in sequence from the beginning: 0, 1, 5, 6, 7, and 9.

 };

-The following is an example of an enum constant with a numerical value.
+Here's an example of an enum constant with a specified value.

 enum {